PubNubDevelopers/Auction-Demo/README.md

 Try the demo here: https://www.pubnub.com/demos/auction/

 This Real-Time Auction App / Marketplace Demo utilizes PubNub for all back-end functionality and has no additional back-end servers or infrastructure.
 All of the primary features come from the front-end and PubNub's Pub/Sub APIs.
-This demo also uses [Auth0](https://auth0.com) to authenticate and manage users.

 Follow the tutorial here to build this yourself: https://www.pubnub.com/tutorials/real-time-auction-marketplace-bidding-app-tutorial-javascript/